World Bank President Banga meets VP Kamala Harris | Headlines

 World Bank President Banga meets VP Kamala Harris

-During the meeting, the vice president underscored the Biden-Harris Administrations strong support for World Bank efforts to make investments and spur policy reforms that reduce poverty and advance achievement of the Sustainable Development Goals, the White House said.She praised the steps taken to evolve the World Bank -- including expanding its mission to include building resilience to global challenges like climate change, pandemics, fragility and conflict.
+The World Bank's newly-appointed President Ajay Banga has met Vice President Kamala Harris during which they talked about developing and implementing an action plan to raise the level of ambition in mobilising private investment.

-World Bank President Ajay Banga on Monday met Vice President Kamala Harris during which they talked about developing and implementing an action plan to raise the level of ambition in mobilising private investment.
+It was the first official US engagement with the World Bank since Banga took office on Friday.

 Harris conveyed the United States’ intention to work with World Bank shareholders and Banga in the leadup to the September G20 Leaders’ Summit.